ColasGael/DeepClimb/README.md

 # Deep-Climb
-by Gael Colas graduate student from Stanford University.
+by Gael Colas, graduate student from Stanford University.

 This is my final project for the CS231n: "Convolutional Neural Networks for Visual Recognition" class at Stanford (2019).
 Our teachers were Pr.
 Fei-Fei Li, Pr.
 Justin Johnson and Pr.
 Serena Yeung.